Marcrus813/HH-Raffle-revision/Note.md

                 - [ ] Calling `performUpkeep` fails on sepolia, possible gas issue?
                 - Could be `(bool upkeepNeeded, ) = checkUpkeep("0x");` we might need to use `"0x"` instead of `""`
                     - Txn took too long, I will just move on

+---

+### Front-end

+- Still decided to skip for now, need to learn NextJs first